Victorian Trades Hall

 Trades Hall around the turn of the 20th century.

 Victorian Trades Hall is the headquarters of the Victorian Trades Hall Council in Australia.
 It is located on the corner of Lygon and Victoria streets, just north of the Melbourne central business district in the suburb of Carlton.
-It is the oldest trade union building in the world.
+It is one of the oldest trade union buildings in the world.

 History

 In 1856 the Melbourne Trades Hall Committee was formed and received a grant of land from premier John O'Shanassy to build the Melbourne Trades Hall.
 The original Trades Hall was opened in May 1859, built by workers as an organising place for the labour movement in Melbourne, and as a medium to educate workers and their families.
 The workers financed the construction of the building themselves.
 It was built in the style of the parliament buildings which were just down the road, and over the years has been further developed.
 The original building was made of timber with galvanised iron roofing.

 Between 1874 and 1925, the Hall was rebuilt and upgraded by Joseph Reed, the architect responsible for Melbourne icons like the Melbourne Town Hall and the State Library of Victoria.
 With increasing activity during the 1880s in the Australian labour movement, the committee became a Council to reflect its expanding role, though the full title, Victorian Trades Hall Council was only formally adopted in 1968.
-The building remains one of the most historically important sites in Melbourne today, being classified by the National Trust and included in the Register of Historic Buildings (Victoria).
+The building remains one of the most historically important sites in Melbourne today, being classified by the National Trust and included in the Victorian Heritage Register.

 The Trades Hall is located across the road from the eight-hour day monument which was erected to honour the Victorian workers who won the first 8-hour working day in the world in 1856.
 It is the birthplace of organisations like the Victorian Labor Party and the Australian Council of Trade Unions.
 Four flags fly from the roof of the building: the Australian Flag, the Eureka Flag, the Australian Aboriginal flag, and the red flag.